-3.5 INVESTIGATION DERIVED WASTE
+3.4 INVESTIGATION DERIVED WASTE

-Following sample collection, boreholes that are not converted to monitoring wells will be backfilled with soil cutting and an upper bentonite plug.
+Following sample collection, boreholes that are not converted to monitoring wells will be backfilled with soil cuttings and an upper bentonite plug.
 Boreholes will be restored to grade with the surrounding area.
 If soil is identified as grossly contaminated, it will be separated and placed into a sealed and labeled Department of Transportation (DOT) approved 55-gallon drum pending characterization and offsite disposal.
 Groundwater purged from the monitoring wells during development and sample collected will be placed into a DOT approved 55-gallon drum pending offsite disposal.

-3.6 SOIL VAPOR SAMPLING
+3.5 SOIL VAPOR SAMPLING

 Samples will be collected in accordance with the New York State Department of Health (NYSDOH) Final Guidance for Evaluating Soil Vapor Intrusion in the State of New York (NYSDOH October 2006).
-Five soil vapor probes will be installed at the proposed development depth approximately 14 to 16 ft bgs or immediately below the slab, as applicable.
+Five soil vapor probes will be installed at the proposed development depth of approximately 8 ft bgs or 2-ft above the groundwater interface, as applicable.
 The vapor implants will be installed with a direct-push drilling rig (e.g., Geoprobe®) to advance a stainless-steel probe to the desired sample depth.
-Sampling will occur for the duration of two hours.
+Sampling will occur for the duration of approximately two hours.
+The sampling and analysis plan is summarized in Table 1.
+Proposed soil vapor sampling locations are provided on Figure 2.

-Samples will be collected in appropriately sized Summa® canisters that have been certified clean by the laboratory, and samples will be analyzed by using United States Environmental Protection Agency (USEPA) Method TO-15.
-Flow rate for both purging and sampling will not exceed 0.2 L/min.
+Samples will be collected in appropriately sized Summa® canisters that have been certified clean by the laboratory, and samples will be analyzed by using USEPA Method TO-15.
+Flow rate for both purging and sampling will not exceed 0.2 liters per minute (L/min).
 Sampling methods are described in the FSP provided as Appendix C.

-3.7 PROPOSED SAMPLING RATIONALE
+3.6 PROPOSED SAMPLING RATIONALE

-Haley & Aldrich has proposed the sample plan described herein and as shown in Figure 2, in consideration of the data generated during the previous investigations conducted at the Site.
-Previous investigations left data gaps throughout the Site, including a lack of analytical data for potentially high-risk areas that may have been impacted during historical Site operations.
+Haley & Aldrich has proposed the sample plan described herein and as shown on Figure 2, in consideration of the data generated during the previous investigations conducted at the Site.
+A limited Phase II ESI performed in May 2022 revealed elevated VOCs, specifically 1,2,4-trimethylbenzene, in soil near a suspected UST.
+A limited Phase II ESI performed between 22 and 24 February and on 2 March 2023 revealed elevated SVOCs, specifically PAHs, and metals concentrations in surficial soil samples and CVOCs, including PCE, and BTEX in sub-slab soil vapor samples collected throughout the Site.
+The previous investigation left data gaps throughout the Site, including a lack of analytical data for areas that may have been impacted during historical Site operations.
 In order to properly characterize the Site and identify potential source areas, all phases of media will be comprehensively investigated as part of this RI, and data gaps will be evaluated.